 This was the first structure on the property and Jim and Anne’s original home.
-Built using local resources, such as stone cleared from the land, adobe bricks and cedar from the local mountains, this one-room house served as the family home until 1962.
-Clerestory windows were added after the Cedar Fire to give it a lighter, more spacious feel.
-It now serves as Jim’s private studio.
+Built using local resources, such as stone cleared from the land, adobe bricks and cedar, this one-room house served as the family home until 1962.

 Built in 1962 for the Hubbells’ growing family, this structure features mosaic tiles that flow over kitchen countertops, windows and door sills.
 Cedar floors and ceiling beams are wood reclaimed from the Pines Fire of 2002.
 Large view windows face west.
 Reinforced steel and concrete columns inside the adobe walls lend great strength.
 Furniture is hand-made (the couch and chair in the living room were designed by James Hubbell).
 Light fixtures inside and out are functional sculptures.
 Nothing is painted.
 Hand-forged hardware adorns most of the doors, and sculptural or “found” wood objects function as door knobs.

-Not long after the pool was finished, this habitable sculpture for the children was started in the early 1970s.
-Look closely at the floor: clay tiles feature mosaics of a peacock, firebird, redbird, and a bluebird.
-The original leaded-glass in the bathroom was damaged by the Cedar Fire and replaced in 2009.
+This habitable sculpture for the boys was started in the early 1970s.
+Clay floor tiles feature mosaics of a peacock, firebird, redbird, and a bluebird.
 Incorporated into the bathroom design are abalone shells, plate glass, and other treasures gifted to the Hubbells by friends.

 This large multi-function space, built of a complex web of rebar and plaster wire beneath a sprayed-on cement cloak, broke ground in 1965.
 Prior to this studio’s completion, James worked outdoors—its completion was a happy change for James!

-The walls here are of salvaged adobe and fired brick, and the roof is covered with handmade tile from Tecate, Mexico. “ Kiva” comes from the light tile in the center of the floor—similar to Hopi kivas where light streams down from a central opening above.
+The walls here are of salvaged adobe and fired brick, and the roof is covered with handmade tile from Tecate, Mexico. “ Kiva” comes from the Hopi kivas, rooms built into the earth.
+Light tile in the center of the floor brightens the space.

-This small gallery looks as if it grew naturally, in total harmony with its location.
+This small gallery looks as if it grew naturally in total harmony with its setting.
 The room and its treasures are almost completely lit by natural light through clerestory windows.